 Similar to the CV, the cover letter has been around for so long that it’s become a natural part of the candidate screening process for hiring.
 Also, similar to the CV, not very many recruiters actually read cover letters.

-As Ambra Benjamin (a recruiter for Facebook) states, companies with a large volume of applicants barely even have time to go over CVs, so candidate cover letters often don’t get read at all.
+As Ambra Benjamin (a recruiter for Facebook) states, companies with a large volume of applicants barely even have time to go over resumes, so candidate cover letters often don’t get read at all.

 If you require a cover letter as part of your application process, make sure you actually do read it.
 Once you have your hands on it, here’s a few things to keep in check: